irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgStartRequestContext"></a>

 ### MsgStartRequestContext
-MsgStartRequestContext defines an SDK message to resume a service request.
+MsgStartRequestContext defines an SDK message to resume a service request

 | Field | Type | Label | Description |